rosendomendoza/App15-chatbot-gpt-gui/README.md

 # What is this project?

-This app create a GPT ChatBot
+This app create a basic GPT ChatBot.